• Skip to primary navigation

 • Place a large strainer over a clean stock pot.
 When the Instant Pot is cool enough to handle, remove the oxtail and set aside.
 Then carefully drain the stock into the new pot.
 Use a ladle to skim off any fat or impurities.

 • Add the fish sauce and mushroom seasoning to the broth.
 Taste the broth and add additional fish sauce and mushroom powder a teaspoon at a time to your taste.
-The broth should have a rich, deep beef flavor, but it shouldn’t be too salty or overpowering.
+The broth should have a rich, deep beef flavor.

-• Assemble the pho bowl: portion the cooked noodles to the bowl, add your meats (if using bo vien, make sure to add this to the cooked soup and boil for 5 minutes), ladle the hot soup in and top with fresh herbs.
+• Portion the cooked noodles to the bowl, add your meats (if using bo vien, make sure to add this to the cooked soup and boil for 5 minutes), ladle the hot soup in and top with fresh herbs.

 Notes